Fayette – One of The Hidden Treasures of Michigan’s Upper Peninsula

 CAMPING

-There are also five miles of hiking trails, beach, playground, and groomed cross-country trails in the winter.
+There are also five miles of hiking trails, a beach, a playground, and groomed cross-country trails in the winter.

 Fayette Historic State Park